-After a week long reboot following their epic win in Peoria, IL, we had the opportunity to link up with our MARSHA-alpha teammates Jeffrey Montes and Christopher Botham for a full mission debriefing.
+After a week long reboot following their epic win in Peoria, IL, we had the opportunity to link up with our MARSHA-alpha teammate Christopher Botham for a full mission debriefing.

 For those of you recently following us, MARSHA is our prototype Mars habitat, robotically 3D printed with materials indigenous to Mars.
 AI SpaceFactory was awarded in both the design and construction phases of NASA’s four year long, multi phase challenge, culminating in a thrilling 30 hour head-to-head final versus Penn State.
 We dubbed our 15-foot tall 3D printed prototype ‘MARSHA-alpha’, meaning it was our first attempt at constructing MARSHA, and certainly not our last.

-Jeffrey and Christopher are original members of AI SpaceFactory’s design team who took up residence at Autodesk’s BUILD space in Boston, where they quickly learned the tools of the trade — and pushed it to new heights.
-If you saw the media coverage pouring out of Peoria, you might think Jeff and Chris had been 3D printing and operating robots for years.
-The reality is that they started from scratch eight months ago.
+Christopher is an original member of AI SpaceFactory’s design team who took up residence at Autodesk’s BUILD space in Boston, where he quickly learned the tools of the trade — and pushed it to new heights.
+If you saw the media coverage pouring out of Peoria, you might think Chris had been 3D printing and operating robots for years.
+The reality is that he started from scratch eight months ago.

-As their first 3D constructs climbed higher and higher, Jeff and Chris did more than build up their skills.
-They built up trust in each other: an ethos which they extended to new members as the team grew in size.
+As their first 3D constructs climbed higher and higher, Chris did more than build up his skills.
+He built up trust in his team: an ethos which they extended to new members as the team grew in size.
 Ultimately, that proved to be the decisive factor in narrowly edging out Penn State.
 The team’s ability to react and improvise meant having to spend a lot less time stopping the print.

 We should point out here that nearly all ‘3D printed buildings’ are made in parts in a factory, shipped and assembled on site like traditional construction.
 We’re aware of only a handful of structures which have been printed out in the field, true to the vision of building on Mars — where AI SpaceFactory will meet Murphy’s Law head on.